Estimated Reading Time 17 minutes

 - I’m too busy to write blogs let alone a podcast

 - I don’t know what to write or record

 - I don’t know how to record a podcast

 I hear this from clients all the time and when I look at the reasons behind the statements, I can see why.
 Writing any content, especially good quality content takes time and planning.

-When I explain to those reticent to write blogs, the amazing returns they get, I see people transformed by an evangelical zeal to get writing and share the content.
+When I explain to those reluctant to write blogs and record podcasts what the amazing returns they can get back, I see people transformed by an evangelical zeal to get writing & recording as well as start to share their content.

 - Let’s you become a thought leader

 - Share your content on social sites